hemz0725/food-delivery-analytics/questions.md

 **Q29 · Delivery Performance**
 Are there any orders marked as 'Delivered' in the orders table that have no corresponding record in the deliveries table?
 What might cause this in a real system?

-> ⚠ **Trap:** This is a data integrity check.
-Joining incorrectly can make this invisible.

 ---

 **Q30 · Revenue**
 How much total order revenue has each delivery agent handled?
 Rank them.
 Should agent bonuses be based on this number?

-> ⚠ **Trap:** Agent revenue = sum of order amounts they delivered.
-Don't confuse order count with revenue.

 ---